 Goodsprings in Clark County, Nevada — The American Mountains (Southwest)

 Location.
-35° 49.935′ N, 115° 26.058′ W. Marker is in Goodsprings, Nevada, in Clark County.
-Marker is on Spring Street 0.1 miles west of Vegas Street, on the left when traveling west Touch for map.
-Marker is in this post office area: Jean NV 89019, United States of America.
+35° 49.892′ N, 115° 26.115′ W. Marker is in Goodsprings, Nevada, in Clark County.
+Marker is on San Pedro Street, on the right when traveling east.
+Marker is located at Goodsprings Park.
+Touch for map.
+Marker is at or near this postal address: 365 San Pedro Street, Jean NV 89019, United States of America.
+Touch for directions.

 Other nearby markers.
 At least 8 other markers are within 10 miles of this marker, measured as the crow flies.
 Goodsprings Mining District 1856 - 1957 The Pioneer Saloon (approx. 0.2 miles away); Old Elko Fire Bell (approx. 7 miles away); Jean, Nevada (approx. 7.2 miles away); The Arrowhead Trail Highway (approx. 7.2 miles away); The Yellow Pine Mining Company Railroad (approx. 7.2 miles away); The Last Spike (approx. 9.1 miles away); Sandy Valley (approx. 9.7 miles away).
 Touch for a list and map of all markers in Goodsprings.

 Credits.
 This page was last revised on June 16, 2016.
 It was originally submitted on January 5, 2011, by Bill Kirchner of Tucson, Arizona.
 This page has been viewed 941 times since then and 11 times this year.
 Photos: 1, 2, 3, 4, 5, 6. submitted on January 5, 2011, by Bill Kirchner of Tucson, Arizona. • Syd Whittle was the editor who published this page.